kentotak/rsdp/paper/guidebook.md

         <img src="./images/data_selection/data_selection-45.png">
         <img src="./images/data_selection/data_selection-90.png">
         <figcaption>
-            Data selection
+            <i>Data selection</i>
         </figcaption>
     </figure>
 </center>

 The application will try to find a raw folder with the images.
-If the folder does not exist, then the user cannot go further.
+If the folder does not exist, then the user cannot proceed.

 Selecting the data will also change the [workfolder](#files-structure) accordingly.